Member Login | Sign Up

 To break in a new pair of tennis shoes, you can wear them casually off-court for a few days or a few shorter practices so that the shoe’s materials loosen up and become more forgiving.

-If a shoe is causing discomfort after a few practices, its design may not be well suited for your feet.
+If a shoe causes discomfort after a few practices, its design may not be well suited to your feet.

 Don’t Forget About the Socks